Autotrader cars

 What is car modification?

-Car modification, also known as car tuning or car styling, involves changing the car so that it no longer matches the manufacturer’s original specifications.
+Car modification, also known as car tuning or car styling, is a change made to a vehicle so that it no longer matches the manufacturer’s original specifications.

-Car modification could involve adding car parts, such as performance-enhancing brakes, steering and suspension to tune the car’s performance.
-Car modification could also focus on aesthetics, for example changing the car’s colour, headlights or grille.
-Car modification should not be confused with repairing a car.
-A car repair replaces the damaged car part with an identical one or fixes it to maintain the car as per factory standards.
-Car modification is done for the sake of customising your car, to make it look more stylish or to enhance handling and performance using bespoke car parts.
+Car modification could involve: • Performance modifications to tune the car’s performance. like engine tuning, performance-enhancing brakes, steering, and suspension • Aesthetics changes like new alloy wheels, spoilers, colour changes, new headlights or grille • Safety modifications like parking sensors • Other modifications like tinted windows, neon lights or enhanced sound systems Car modification isn't the same as repairing a car, because a car repair replaces the damaged car part with an identical one or fixes it to maintain the car according to factory standards.
+Car modification is done to customise your car, to make it look more stylish or to enhance handling and performance using bespoke car parts.

 Types of car modification